rogerhutchings/bpho-grav/src/user/pages/10.enter-online/default.md

  If you need help using the online store, see this [How To document](How_to_shop.pdf), or email [BPhO@physics.ox.ac.uk](mailto:BPhO@physics.ox.ac.uk).

+## Mailing list

+To keep up to date with our competition please join our [Mailing list](https://www2.physics.ox.ac.uk/bpho-mailing-list-new)

 ## Free entry

 We offer two free entries for all non-fee paying schools, due to sponsorship from a private donor, which has been allocated to BPhO to widen participation.